ietf-wg-rpp/rpp-requirements/src/draft-wullink-rpp-requirements.md

 > //SEE: [Issue #21](https://github.com/ietf-wg-rpp/rpp-requirements/issues/21)

 **R7.9** An RPP response that includes unique object identifiers, MAY also include URL references for these objects.

+**R7.10** Versions used by the RPP protocol and used extensions MUST be discoverable by the client.

 # EPP compatibility